The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Chemical/dynamical selections

 \section{Chemical/dynamical selections}

 As we describe in Sec.~\ref{sec:introduction}, a plethora of different techniques exist to enable the selection of accreted stars (see also again Table~\ref{tab:selection_techniques}).
 In this section, we seek the best way to chemically tag \citep{FreemanBlandHawthorn2002, Ting2015} accreted stars.
 This refers to tracing a common origin through similarities in chemical composition, under the assumption that each origin is chemically distinct.
-In a similar context, \citet{Rix2013} advocated strongly for the use of mono-abundance populations as a productive way forward, both when applied via the selection of chemical cells \citep{Ting2015, Lu2021} for observational data \citep[e.g.][]{Bovy2012, Bovy2012b, Bovy2016} as well as models \citep[e.g.][]{Ting2013,Bird2013, Minchev2017}.
+In a similar context, \citet{Rix2013} advocated strongly for the use of mono-abundance populations as a productive way forward, both when applied via the selection of chemical cells \citep{Ting2015, Lu2021} for observational data \citep[e.g.][]{Bovy2012, Bovy2012b, Bovy2016} as well as models \citep[e.g.][]{Ting2013,Bird2013}, when keeping in mind that these are not necessarily mono-age populations \citep{Minchev2017}.
 This approach is effectively one application of strong chemical tagging, because it does not at all rely on non-chemical data for the selection of accreted substructures.

 In order to find the best chemical selection of accreted stars in GALAH+ DR3, we are, however, limited by the data.
 We therefore first have to assess the enrichment differences between the halo and the disk among elements reported in GALAH+ DR3.
 While initial applications of mono-abundance populations have been performed in 2-dimensional space \citep[e.g.][]{Navarro2011,DiMatteo2019,Carollo2021} for [Fe/H] and [Mg/Fe] or [$\alpha$/Fe], the use of more abundances and especially nucleosynthesis dimensions, seems advisable and can be based on already existing literature \citep{Nissen2010,Ting2012, Hawkins2015, Hayes2018, Das2020}.
 We therefore first study the quantitative enrichment differences as found in GALAH+ DR3 in Sec.~\ref{sec:enrichment_differences} and then assess the most promising combination of abundances in Sec.~\ref{sec:choosing_chemical_selection}, before finding our final chemical selection of accreted stars (Sec.~\ref{sec:gaussian_mixture_models}), which we aim to compare to the dynamical selection introduced in Sec.~\ref{sec:dynamical_selection}.
 We put our findings of chemical differences into the theoretical context of nucleosynthesis processes like SNIa and SNII in Sec.~\ref{sec:prospects_chem_tagg}.